BiostatOmics/Coxmos/cran-comments.md

 - Function 'removeNAorINFcoxmodel' fixed.
 - Function 'getBestVector' fixed and messages updated.
 - Function 'getAUC_from_LP_2.0' fixed.
-- Function 'eval_Coxmos_models' fixed to handle cases where 'I.Brier' cannot be computed for the first model.
+- Function 'eval_Coxmos_models' fixed to handle cases where 'I. Brier' cannot be computed for the first model.
-  - Issues with repeated times in 'I.Brier' Score results have been resolved.
+  - Issues with repeated times in 'I. Brier' Score results have been resolved.
 - Function 'getCIndex_AUC_CoxModel_spls' fixed to handle non-converging models.
 - Function 'get_Coxmos_models2.0' updated to manage the 'EVAL_METHOD' parameter in MB functions.
 - Descriptions of 'Dynamic' functions updated to include all possible values for 'EVAL_METHOD'.